ziptrigo/qr_code/warp.md

 3. Update or add functionality as needed.

 ## Notes
+### Coding guidelines
+- Use PEP8
+- Use docstrings
+- Use type hints
+- Use type annotations
+- Use type checking
+- Use static type checking
+- Use black
+- Use isort
+- Use flake8
+- Use mypy
+- Use single quotes
+- Use 4 spaces for indentation
+- Use 100 characters per line

 ### Documentation
 Create documentation in MD format under the `docs` directory, all lowercased files.
 Only README.md remains in the root directory, uppercased.